 Dutch education basics

-Tertiary education, or third-level education as it is known in the Netherlands, is famous for high standards of education and for providing an international learning environment.
+Tertiary education in the Netherlands, or third-level education as it is known locally, is famous for high standards of education and for providing an international learning environment.
 Over 1,500 international courses are available, and with the majority of courses taught in English, the Netherlands is the leading education center in Europe.

 Dutch higher education is offered at both a vocational level and an academic level in either government-funded or government-approved institutions.
 Compared to other European countries, studying in the Netherlands is relatively inexpensive and highly accessible to both local and international students.